The Gospel of Thomas: Manuscripts, Texts, and Early Citations

 The GThomas manuscript itself contains 114 sayings, although only 113 of these were originally penned c.
 340/350 A.D..
 The final saying seems to have been added sometime afterward6.

 The text of the three extant Greek manuscripts is only fragmentary of course, together containing all or part of only about 14 sayings.
 Unfortunately, none of the Greek manuscripts contain the same sayings, so they cannot be compared, but what is striking is that when compared to the Nag Hammadi codex, they demonstrate that the Coptic text is the product of an extremely fluid transmission.
-The sayings they contain have significant variations and can only be said to roughly correspond to those in the Nag Hammadi codex; in at least one instance in P.Oxy 655, the saying that should correspond with the Nag Hammadi codex’s 36th saying has no parallel at all in the latter text.
+The sayings they contain have significant variations and can only be said to roughly correspond to those in the Nag Hammadi codex.
+For instance, in P.Oxy1, the saying which should correspond to Nag Hammadi's saying 33 is so very different from the latter text that is amounts to a completely different saying with no Coptic parallel10!
+Another example is in P.Oxy 655 where nearly all of saying 36 is absent from the Nag Hammadi codex’s 36th saying.
 Variations in the sayings and differing orders of arrangement are well noted, and the more conservative scholars advise caution in assuming the earlier Greek manuscripts originally were particularly similar to the late Coptic text known today3.

 The Nag Hammadi Text is undeniably Gnostic in nature, reflecting the influence of much of the collection in which it was found.
 Although much debate continues to be waged over whether elements of GThomas stem as far back as the mid-1st century, it can hardly be disputed that much of the material accrued in the Coptic GThomas cannot stem from any earlier than the latter half of the 2nd century1.
 Much of the debate then hinges on whether or not some sayings, at least in part, are more primitive than the whole – this of course can only be an exercise in speculation pending further discoveries4.